hex0punk/wally/README.md

 ### Filtering call path analysis

-> [!TIP]
-> When running Wally in SSA mode against large codebases wally might run get lost in external libraries used by the target code.
+When running Wally in SSA mode against large codebases wally might run get lost in external libraries used by the target code.
 In most cases, you'd want to filter analysis to only the module you want to target.
 For instance, when using wally to find HTTP and gRPC routes in nomad, you'd want to type the command below.

 ```shell
 $ wally map -p ./... --ssa -vvv -f "github.com/hashicorp/nomad/" --max-paths 50